abiswas3/sportsMaths/ProblemStatement/main.md

 <img src="pngs/co-occurence.png" alt="drawing" width="800"/>

-There were 160 half ironman or ironman races from in 2019, 2020 and 2021.
+There were 160 half iron-man or iron-man races from in 2019, 2020 and 2021.
 A cell score of 1 would mean those 2 athletes raced all 160 races together.
-The figure above indicates a high score of .035 which would indicated two athletes shared a race $ceil(0.035*160)$ times out of 160 races and this is the most frequently two athletes compete against each other on the long course over 3 years.
+The figure above indicates a high score of .035 which would indicated two athletes shared a race about $6$ times out of 160 races and this is the most frequently two athletes compete against each other on the long course over 3 years.
 This makes intuitive sense and is unlikely to change in the future.
 Endurance events are physically draining.
 Long course athletes cannot compete at an optimal level every month.
-Furthermore, traveling for triathlon is an expensive ordeal.
+Furthermore, travelling for triathlon is an expensive ordeal.
 Athletes in Australia do not usually compete in the major European races.
 Barring a handful of races like Hawaii, Challenge Daytona and 70.3 Worlds, it is unlikely athletes will assemble for the same race.
 More about this later.

-The primary blocker to figuring out how to rank professional triathletes - is to come up with a solution to compare two separate race performances on the same scale.
+**The primary blocker to figuring out how to rank professional triathletes - is to come up with a solution to compare two separate race performances on the same scale.** If this problem did not exist, this problem would not be hard nor controversial.
 Athletes live in different parts of the world and cannot always travel to major races.
 This implies that neither the strength of the field nor the number of professionals attending a race is the same every race.
 Shown below is a the